lasandun/corpus.sinhala.wildcard.search/README.md

 * clone and build https://github.com/lasandun/corpus.sinhala.wildcard.search

-* Install dependancies by command mvn install at project root directory
+* Install dependancies and build project by command "mvn clean install" at project root directory

-* Build project using mvn clean install

 * Edit the solr.properties file as required specifying the paths and URLs.